Dear Class of 2027:

 Make it a point to have a one-on-one conversation with each of the faculty members teaching your classes during the first few weeks of the term, and make it a point to develop one close relationship with a faculty member during your first year in college.

-Identify two or three people in your residential hall whose life experiences are most different from your own and make it a point to get to know and forge friendships with them.
+Identify two or three people in your residential hall whose life experiences differ most from yours, and make it a point to get to know and forge friendships with them.

-If somebody says something in a class that is shocking to you, invite them to lunch or out for coffee and just sit and listen to them explain their view.
+If somebody says something in a class that is shocking to you, invite them to lunch or out for coffee and sit and listen to them explain their view.
 Start by asking about their life experience.
-Often people’s views come from their backgrounds or what we might called their lived experience.
+Often people’s views come from their backgrounds or what we might call their lived experiences.

-Push yourself to explore new subjects and activities without being afraid of failure or getting embarrassed.
-Take classes in subjects that are new and might be difficult or uncomfortable for you.
+Push yourself to explore new subjects and activities without fear of failure or embarrassment.
+Take classes in new subjects that might be difficult or uncomfortable for you.
 Your education will always benefit from a wide range of courses and an expansion of your boundaries beyond what feels safe or easy.
 Developing broader skillsets and a more inclusive worldview will better prepare you for life in every way.

 Also, be sure to try some activities outside the classroom that are new to you.
 Audition for a play or a cappella group.
 Try out for a varsity sport or join an intramural team.
 Write for the student newspaper.
 Run for student government.
 If it doesn’t work out, try something else.
 Failure is just one step on the road to success.

 Commit yourself to developing self-awareness and a healthy and balanced lifestyle.
-To do these things effectively, it’s important to be actively involved in all aspects of your college life, but not overly so.
+To do these things effectively, it’s essential to be actively involved in all aspects of your college life, but not overly so.

-To find that balance and gain true self-knowledge, you have to commit yourself to practicing real self-reflection.
-Set aside some time at the start and end of your day to take a deep breath.
-Think about all the experiences you are having in college, and what they are adding up to.
-Consider what are you learning about yourself and the kind of person you want to be.
+To find that balance and gain true self-knowledge, you must commit yourself to practice real self-reflection.
+Set aside some time to take a deep breath at the start and end of your day.
+Think about all the experiences you are having in college and what they are adding up to.
+Consider what you are learning about yourself and the person you want to be.

 Think about the life you want to lead.
 If you are struggling, ask for help.
 Ask often, early, and loudly.
 Believe me when I say that you will not be the only one.
-The vast majority of students have difficulty with some aspects of college – especially during the first year.
+Most students struggle with some aspects of college – especially during the first year.
 College campuses are filled with people who are there to help you and want to see you succeed.
 Reach out to them and others.
 You will be glad you did.